Can I Claim a Derelict or Empty Property?

 Despite having a degree of protection under the law, this does not mean that squatters have a legal right to claim an empty property or obtain legal ownership of an abandoned building.
 Check with your legal adviser if you are in doubt about any aspect of UK property law.

-It is entirely possible to succeed when claiming a derelict property in the UK, but there many be a great deal of expense and it is certainly not for anyone expecting fast results.
-Contrary to popular belief it is also not expense free, so if you are simply looking for ways to acquire a cheap property it may be worth considering the purchase of a repossessed property, which can often save tens of thousands, or attending a property auction where a wide variety of properties are available.
+It is entirely possible to succeed when claiming a derelict property in the UK, but there may be a great deal of expense and it is certainly not for anyone expecting fast results.
+Contrary to popular belief it is also not expense free, so if you are simply looking for ways to acquire a cheap property it may be worth considering the purchase of a repossessed property, which can often save tens of thousands or attending a property auction where a wide variety of properties are available.